-This report explores the momentum behind Africa's emerging determination for transformation, the real opportunities attracting business leaders, and the barriers that could hold them back.
+The momentum behind Africa's emerging determination for transformation is explored in this report.
+The paper highlights some of the opportunities attracting business leaders, and the barriers to overcome.
 It concludes with practical recommendations for both policymakers and business leaders seeking to engage with Africa's next chapter.

-Strategy) from UK companies with annual revenues exceeding £20 million and active operations in at least one international market.
+Insight based on research with 250 senior decision-makers in strategic roles (including CEOs and Heads of Strategy) from UK companies with annual revenues exceeding £20 million and active operations in at least one international market.